Dvergsøya

-Dvergsøya is an island in Kristiansand municipality in Agder county, Norway.
+Dvergsøya is an island in Kristiansand Municipality in Agder county, Norway.
 The 0.27 km2 island lies in the archipelago in the Kristiansandsfjorden to the southeast of the city of Kristiansand.
 The island is used as a recreational area and it has wharfs for visiting boats as well as toilet facilities.
 Dvergsøya is only accessible by boat.

-Dvergsøya is best known as the island where the Norwegian Crown Prince Haakon Magnus and Crown Princess Mette-Marit spend their annual summer vacation with their children.
+Dvergsøya is best known as the island where King Haakon VIII and Queen Mette-Marit of Norway spend their annual summer vacation with their children.
 However, the island's fairly dramatic history is less known.

 History

 Dvergsøya was originally a smallholding under the mainland farm Dvergsnes.
 The island was historically used for farming.

 Witch

 Maren was a smallholders wife from Dvergsøya.
 She was arrested on 20 April 1670 in connection with the sinking of a ship bound for Jutland.
-There were several people involved in this case, all women.
+There were several people involved in this case who were all women.
 One of Maren's "accomplices" explained in court what should have happened.
 They had flown through the air down to the ship.
 There they met the devil, disguised as a priest.
 It was Maren who ensured that the boat sank.
 Maren denied the story, and was therefore doomed to undergo torture.
 Under torture, she confirmed the story and was the last witch in Norway to be sentenced to death and burned at the stake.
 The sentence was executed on 9 September 1670.